jasilva1/Binomial-Options-Pricing-Model/README.md

 # Binomial-Options-Pricing-Model

-I've uploaded code for both the one-step core model I created, this was simply a starting point and helped me understand exactly what was going on within the model.
-I've also uploaded the code for the multi-step model, ...........................................................
+I've uploaded code for both the one-step core model and the multi-step model.
+The one-step model was simply a starting point and helped me understand exactly what was going on within the model.
+The multi-step model builds upon the foundational principles of the one-step model and extends it to a more complex and realistic scenario.
+The multi-step model allows for a more detailed simulation of option price evolution over time, providing a closer approximation to real-world option pricing dynamics.

 User Inputs:
 - Stock Ticker Symbol